demisto/content/Packs/IBMSecurityVerify/Integrations/IBMSecurityVerifyEventCollector/README.md

 IBM Security Verify provides a secure and scalable solution for collecting and managing security events from IBM Security Verify, offering advanced threat detection and response capabilities for protecting identities, applications, and data.
-This integration was integrated and tested with version xx of IBMSecurityVerifyEventCollector.

 ## Configure IBM Security Verify Event Collector on Cortex XSOAR